shegz101/note/readme.md

 A web application that helps you create, save, delete and edit notes.
+You can check it out:https://note-webapp.netlify.app/